rishibhardwaj90/CODSOFT-RISHI/README.md

-## 💼 CODSOFT - INTERNSHIP TASKS - MACHINE LEARNING & DATA SCIENCE
+## 💼 MACHINE LEARNING & DATA SCIENCE

 This repository presents a collection of five diverse machine learning and data science projects, each focusing on a specific domain — from classification and regression to fraud detection.